 Question: "What does the Bible say on the importance of accountability?"

-Answer: With much temptation already in the world today, Satan is working overtime to create even more.
-We must have a brother or sister we can count on when we are facing temptations that threaten our spiritual lives.
-King David was alone the evening he was tempted into adultery by Satan.
-It may have appeared to be Bathsheba who tempted him (2 Samuel 11), but the Bible tells us we fight a war not of flesh but of the spirit, against powers and spiritual forces who threaten us (Ephesians 6:12).
+Answer: There much temptation already in the world today, and Satan is working overtime to create even more.
+In the face of such temptation, many Christians seek out an “accountability partner” to pray with and help share the burdens that come with doing spiritual warfare.
+It is good to have a brother or sister we can count on when we are facing temptations.
+King David was alone the evening that Satan tempted him into adultery with Bathsheba (2 Samuel 11).
+The Bible tells us we fight a war not of flesh but of the spirit, against powers and spiritual forces who threaten us (Ephesians 6:12).

-Knowing we are in a battle against the forces of darkness, we should want as much help as we can gather around us.
-In Ephesians, Paul tells us that we must be equipped with all the power that God supplies to fight this battle.
-“Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand” (Ephesians 6:13).
-Paul realized that even if we equip ourselves with everything God has to offer in defense of evil, we are still human and we may not always be able to resist Satan’s temptations.
+Knowing we are in a battle against the forces of darkness, we should want as much help as we can gather around us, and this may include making ourselves accountable to another believer who can encourage us in the fight.
+Paul tells us that we must be equipped with all the power that God supplies to fight this battle: “Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand” (Ephesians 6:13).
 We know without a doubt that temptation will come.
+We should be prepared.

 Satan knows our weaknesses, and he knows when we are vulnerable.
-He knows when a married couple is fighting and perhaps feeling that someone else might understand them better.
+He knows when a married couple is fighting and perhaps feeling that someone else might better understand and sympathize.
 He knows when a child has been punished by his parents and might be feeling spiteful.
-He knows when things are not going well at work and knows how that reminds us of the bar that is on the way home.
-Where do we find help if we have done all we can do to fight the battle?
+He knows when things are not going well at work and just where the bar is on the way home.
+Where do we find help?
 We want to do what is right in the sight of God, yet we are weak.
 What do we do?